Word Gems

 K. Thank you – “consonance” literally means “to sound together” or “sounds in harmony.”
 And this is what we feel in the presence of the true mate, a deep resonance or a matching harmonic vibration.
 It just feels really right.

-E. It’s strange, isn’t it.
-We can appreciate the attractiveness of another, but in the midst of, what Adler calls, “enjoyable beauty,” one's deeper person might be flashing a warning, “this doesn’t feel right, this person doesn’t belong to you.”
+E. We can appreciate the attractiveness of another, but in the midst of, what Adler calls, “enjoyable beauty,” one's deeper person might be flashing a warning, “this doesn’t feel right, this person doesn’t belong to me.”
 There’s no sense of “consonance”, neither “with the whole” nor with one’s true self.

-E. Young teens, and most adults, well “under the influence” of “Aphrodite’s madness,” have not yet figured this out.
+E. And yet, despite the power of these deeply moving romantic phrases and images, it's not enough.
+Young teens, and most adults, well “under the influence” of “Aphrodite’s madness,” have not yet figured this out.

 K. Most do not understand that “consonance with the whole” not only represents a higher, even more potent, form of sexual attraction, but, when it comes, it does so in a manner that does not shut down one’s critical-thinking faculties.
 In fact, consciousness is elevated.